pedro/gstame/README.md

 Talking about node packages, it should be possible to allow developers to define Node dependencies for their `gs` code using npm, and have these bundled/compiled to something that Google can execute on `push`.

 Please let me know if you have any feedback on these!

+## Meta

+Created by Pedro Belo, published under the MIT license.